muwerk/Research-mupplets/README.md

 For ESP8266 and ESP32, it is recommended to use [munet](https://github.com/muwerk/munet) for network connectivity.

 ### Additional hardware-dependent libraries

+Note: third-party libraries may be subject to different licensing conditions.

 | mupplet     | Function | Hardware | Dependencies | Platform | Home Assistant
 | ----------- | -------- | -------- | ------------ | -------- | --------------